kurianv/wordle/README.md

 Attempt 2:
 Enter your 5 letter word: ...

 The game iterates until 6 attempts are met or if the word is guessed.
+After the game ends, the program asks if it would like to play another game.